 A report says that U.S citizens spend more than 1 billion dollars on teeth whitening products every year.
 These products might be able to whiten your teeth, but they can also damage them because they are manufactured out of chemicals.
 As a result, your precious smile would be spoiled and stained.
-What could be the solution then?
-Don’t overthink, we have you covered!
+What could be the solution?
+Don’t overthink; we have you covered!
 Using natural products and ways for teeth whitening is your way to go.
-Here are 6 ways for you to naturally whiten your teeth without the use of any harmful chemicals:
+Here are six ways for you to naturally whiten your teeth without the use of any harmful chemicals:

 First things first, brush your teeth regularly:

-Let’s get this out of the way immediately, brushing your teeth regularly is the most important thing to do to keep your teeth shining bright.
+Let’s get this out of the way immediately, brushing your teeth daily is the most important thing to do to keep your teeth shining bright.
 If you have not been brushing regularly, be sure to start doing it right now.
-If you have been brushing your teeth regularly and your teeth still turn out to be yellowish, try brushing more often, especially after having meals or drinks which can lead to yellow teeth.
+If you have been brushing your teeth daily and your teeth still turn out to be yellowish, try brushing more often, especially after having meals or drinks, which can lead to yellow teeth.

 However, don’t brush immediately after taking acidic foods or drinks because it might lead to erosion.

 To give your smile some extra glamour, try using tooth-whitening toothpaste.
-These kinds of toothpaste use mild abrasives which can help to remove tough stains from teeth surfaces.
-However, if you’re having any kind of problem after using such toothpaste, it’s a good idea to refer to your dentist as soon as possible.
+These kinds of toothpaste use mild abrasives, which can help to remove tough stains from teeth surfaces.
+However, if you’re having any problem after using such toothpaste, it’s a good idea to refer to your dentist.

 Oil pulling is a traditional teeth whitening remedy by Indians.
 This technique is also meant to improve your overall oral health and hygiene.

 To perform oil pulling, you have to squish oil around in your mouth.
-Any kind of oil could be used for oil pulling but sunflower oil and sesame oil are mostly used.
-Coconut oil is also a popular option as it tastes very pleasant and offers other health benefits as well.
+Any oil could be used for oil pulling, but sunflower oil and sesame oil are mostly used.
+Coconut oil is also a popular option as it tastes delightful and offers other health benefits as well.